zpainter/iassist/content/conferences/iassist2025/faq.md

 ### How to get to the Bristol downtown / hotel / from the nearest airports?

-See [Travelling to Bristol <span class="fas fa-external-link-alt"></span>](https://visitbristol.co.uk/plan-your-visit/travel-information/travelling-to-bristol/) by Visit Bristol.
+Bristol International [Airport Flyer <span class="fas fa-external-link-alt"></span>]https://www.bristolairport.co.uk/to-and-from-the-airport/) bus service makes it quick and easy to travel between the airport and Bristol.
+A bus or train ride from Heathrow Airport to Bristol takes about 2 h 15 minutes to 2 h 50 minutes.
+See also [Travelling to Bristol <span class="fas fa-external-link-alt"></span>](https://visitbristol.co.uk/plan-your-visit/travel-information/travelling-to-bristol/) by Visit Bristol.

 ### Where will the workshops take place?